When buying investment properties, most people focus on the cash flow. However, there are greater benefits that are sometimes overlooked –

 However, you can only depreciate the improvements to the structure itself -not the land.

 Depreciation is one of the biggest benefits to real estate investing because it can reduce reportable net income and therefore, your taxes.

 Basically, the IRS allows owners to take a tax deduction based on the perceived decrease in the value of the property over a period of 27.5 years.

 Depreciation deductions are spread out over the “useful life” of a property.
 The IRS allows an owner to depreciate the value of the home over a 27.5 year period.
 Depreciation is calculated with this formula:

 Cost of the Building- Value of the Land = Building Value

 Building Value / 27.5 = Yearly allowable depreciation deduction

 It would look like this for a property worth $75,000 and land worth $25,000;

 $50,000 / 27.5 = $1,818

-Landlords usually depreciate all of the things that can be depreciated, together over the 27.5 year period.
+Landlords usually depreciate all of the things that can be depreciated, together with over the 27.5 year period.
 That’s a long time.
 What if you want to speed things up?
-You can using a method called cross segregation.
+You can use a method called cross segregation.